Bonnie and Clyde (film): Release

-Reception
+Reception and legacy

 The film was controversial at the time of release because of its apparent glorification of murderers, and for its level of graphic violence, which was unprecedented at the time.
 Bosley Crowther of The New York Times wrote, "It is a cheap piece of bald-faced slapstick comedy that treats the hideous depredations of that sleazy, moronic pair as though they were as full of fun and frolic as the jazz-age cutups in Thoroughly Modern Millie."
 He was so appalled that he began to campaign against the increasing brutality of American films.

 Dave Kaufman of Variety criticized the film for uneven direction and for portraying Bonnie and Clyde as bumbling moronic types.
-Joe Morgenstern in Newsweek initially panned the film as a "squalid shoot-'em-up for the moron trade."
-After seeing the film a second time and noting the enthusiastic audience, he wrote a second article saying he had misjudged it and praised the film.
+Joe Morgenstern in Newsweek initially panned the film as a "squalid shoot-'em-up for the moron trade", but after seeing it a second time and noting the enthusiastic audience, he wrote a second article saying he had misjudged the film and praised it.
 Warner Bros. took advantage of this, marketing the film as having made a major critic change his mind about its virtues.

-Roger Ebert gave Bonnie and Clyde a largely positive review, giving it four stars out of four.
-He said the film was "a milestone in the history of American movies, a work of truth and brilliance."
-He continued, "It is also pitilessly cruel, filled with sympathy, nauseating, funny, heartbreaking, and astonishingly beautiful.
+Roger Ebert gave Bonnie and Clyde a positive review, giving it four stars out of four.
+He called the film "a milestone in the history of American movies, a work of truth and brilliance", adding, "It is also pitilessly cruel, filled with sympathy, nauseating, funny, heartbreaking, and astonishingly beautiful.
 If it does not seem that those words should be strung together, perhaps that is because movies do not very often reflect the full range of human life."
-More than 30 years later, Ebert added the film to his The Great Movies list.
+More than 30 years later, Ebert added the film to his list in The Great Movies, writing: "The movie opened like a slap in the face.
+American filmgoers had never seen anything like it."
 Film critics Dave Kehr and James Berardinelli have praised the film.
 Stephen Hunter, writing in Commentary in 2009, criticized the film's failure to adhere to the historical truth about Barrow, Parker, and Hamer.